-- 1. To apply for graduation at Coastal Georgia Community College, students must: Complete the application for graduation which is obtained from the Registrar/Admissions Office and pay the required graduation fee.
+To apply for graduation at the College of Coastal Georgia, students must:

+- 1. Complete the application for graduation obtained from the Registrar/Admissions Office at least one semester in advance of the semester in which completion of the degree program is anticipated. - 2.
+Pay the required graduation fee.
 Neither diplomas nor a cap and gown will be ordered without payment of this fee.
-The current graduation fee is \$26.50 (subject to change). - 2.
+The current graduation fee is \$26.75 (subject to change). - 3.
 Complete the prescribed course requirements for the particular degree with the following minimum grade point average(s): - a.
-All associate degrees, pre-baccalaureate/transfer, career, and applied: a 2.00 or higher Institutional grade point average. - b.
-Pre-baccalaureate/transfer associate degree: a 2.00 or higher Institutional grade point average and completion of all course work in Area F with a 2.00 or higher cumulative grade point average. - c.
+All associate degrees: 2.00 or higher Institutional grade point average. - b.
+Pre-baccalaureate/transfer associate degree: 2.00 or higher Institutional grade point average and completion of all course work in Area F with a 2.00 or higher cumulative grade point average - c.
 Certificate programs: completion of all applicable course work with a 2.00 or higher grade point average. - d.
-For all associate pre-baccalaureate/transfer degree programs, in addition to the grade point average requirements listed above, students must complete the requirements listed in a) the Core Curriculum, b) the requirements listed under the chosen area(s) of concentration; and c) the physical education requirement. - 3.
-A student may earn multiple concentrations within a pre-baccalaureate degree.
-All requirements of each concentration must be met along with the institutional requirements.
-Upon completion, the diploma will designate the degree, and any concentrations will be indicated on the transcript. - 4.
-A student may earn multiple degrees or certificates from the college if all requirements for each degree or certificate are met.
-Any degree or certificate beyond the first must be taken in residence except for up to six credit hours which may be transferred from another institution.

-- 5. Complete the prescribed physical education requirement for the particular degree or certificate program.
-Any student with special problems of physical limitations or disabilities who needs an individualized program must consult the ADA Service Provider who will work with the Chair of the Division of Mathematics, Science and Physical Education for assistance in planning the program. - 6.
-Complete the last 20 semester hours preceding graduation at Coastal Georgia Community College.
-Students who have been in regular attendance and who lack three to six hours of fulfilling graduation requirements may gain written permission from their academic advisor, the Vice President for Academic Affairs, and the Registrar to attend another institution and transfer appropriate hours back to satisfy the degree requirements. - 7.
-Satisfy all financial obligations to the college. - 8.
+For all associate pre-baccalaureate/transfer degree programs, in addition to the grade point average requirements listed above, students must complete the requirements listed in a) the Core Curriculum, b) the requirements listed under the chosen area(s) of concentration; and c) the physical education requirement.\ - 4.
+Complete the last 20 semester hours preceding graduation at CCG.
+Students who have been in regular attendance and who lack three to six hours of fulfilling graduation requirements may gain written permission from their academic advisor, the Vice President for Academic Affairs, and the Registrar to attend another institution and transfer appropriate hours back to satisfy the degree requirements. - 5.
+Satisfy all financial obligations to the college. - 6.
 Meet the State of Georgia requirement for proficiency in United States and Georgia history and U.S. and Georgia constitutions.
-An explanation of the requirements can be found in the section entitled LEGISLATIVE REQUIREMENT IN HISTORY AND CONSTITUTION. - 9.
-Receive satisfactory scores on the Regents' Test, if required. - 10.
-Express intent to graduate by filing an application with the Registrar/Admissions Office at least one semester in advance of the semester in which completion of the degree program is anticipated. - 11.
-Receive formal approval by the faculty after all the grades have been reported to the Registrar. - 12.
-Answer the Student Satisfaction Questionnaire. - 13.
+An explanation of the requirements can be found in the section entitled LEGISLATIVE REQUIREMENT IN HISTORY AND CONSTITUTION. - 7.
+Satisfy Regents' Test requirements (pre-baccalaureate students only). - 8.
+Receive formal approval by the faculty after all the grades have been reported to the Registrar. - 9.
+Answer the Student Satisfaction Questionnaire. - 10.
 Take the Academic Profile (pre-baccalaureate students) or a proficiency test in the major program area (career or certificate students).
-These tests are given in Student Services.
-Please contact them for more information.
-These assessment results will be studied in an effort to measure the learning outcomes of the program of study. - 14.
-A student may be granted a degree or certificate under the requirements specified in the catalog at the time of admission, insofar as course offerings will permit, provided the student graduates within a period of 10 years from date of first entry.
-If credits are more than 7 years old they are subject to reevaluation by the appropriate personnel (in the appropriate discipline) prior to being applied to graduation.
+A letter will be sent to all candidates with specific details.